WebOrigami/docs/src/content/framework/intro.md

 Let's build a little website!

-Origami is designed to help you create digital content such as web sites, documentation, and data sets.
+Origami is designed to help you create digital content such as websites, documentation, and data sets.

 - It's built on a conceptual paradigm that treats development tasks as transformations of data represented in graphs.
-- In a series of steps, you transform data, files, and other resources into HTML and other forms that can be viewed and used by your audience.
+- You transform data, files, and other resources into HTML and other forms that can be viewed and used by your audience.
 - You define and orchestrate these transformations at a high level using Excel-like formulas that produce virtual folders, files, and other data.

-You can use Origami for many other things than site development; site creation is used here as an illustrative example.
+You can use Origami for many things; site creation is just used here as an illustrative example.

 ## Getting started